Share this article

 Fresh mint leaves

-And we mean fresh mint leaves from a living plant, not a piece of gum!
-While gum works great for us humans, it’s very toxic to dogs, so please keep it as far away from them as possible.
+And we mean fresh mint leaves from a living plant, not a piece of chewing gum!
+While chewing gum works great for us humans, it’s very toxic to dogs, so please keep it as far away from them as possible.
 Mint leaves, however, are normally regarded as dog-safe in small quantities.
 Either add a couple of small leaves on top of their food or even rub leaves on their teeth and gums.
 Mint is paw-some for digestion and inflammation, but make sure you talk to your vet first beforehand.

 How can you prevent bad dog breath?